madMonKAY/youtube-to-resolve-Windows/README.md

 # youtube-to-resolve-Windows

-This lua provides a user interface for downloading videos from YouTube and other platforms using `yt-dlp`.
+This lua provides a user interface for downloading videos from YouTube and other platforms directly into Davinci Resolve using `yt-dlp`.
 It allows users to input a video URL and download the video with specified codecs, managing files effectively within a project structure.

 ## Features